 - 7.1.1.
 The main task of Referees is to observe the racing and in particular good sportsmanship during racing.

-He will ensure that the current EFRA rules are observed by everybody. - The will ensure that the current EFRA rules are observed by everybody. - The referee for a Championship should be nominated at least 60 days previous to the event. - 7.1.2.
+He will ensure that the current EFRA rules are observed by everybody.

+The referee for a Championship should be nominated at least 60 days previous to the event. - 7.1.2.
 Referees are part of the International Jury when a meeting is called by the Race Director.
-The Referees will advise on any dispute regarding procedures associated with driving, marshalling or rostrum area behaviour. - 7.1.3 Two EFRA referees, (see approved list) appointed by the section chairman after consultation with the national federation, are required for all EFRA EC's with allocated places.
-At least one of them must be from abroad and will be head referee.
-The hosting federation must provide suitably qualified substitute(s) to assist and stand in.
+The Referees will advise on any dispute regarding procedures associated with driving, marshalling or rostrum area behaviour. - 7.1.3 At all EFRA EC's with allocated places, the Section Chairman will directly appoint the Head Referee from the EFRA approved list with a grading of 'A' or 'B' for the Section Class.
+The Head Referee must be from a country outside the host Federation.
+The Section Chairman will inform the host Federation and Organiser who has been appointed.
+The host Federation will nominate a second Referee for the Section Chairman to approve.
+This person should preferably be on the EFRA approved list for the Section Class (any grade), but can be a competent National Referee with experience for the Class.
+The host Federation must also provide suitably qualified substitute(s) to assist or stand in when needed.
+For GP's; the same procedures applies, except that the EFRA Head Referee at a GP event can be of any Grade (A, B or C) from the EFRA approved list.
+EFRA does not pay any referee expenses for GP's or sanctioned International races. - 7.1.4.

-For GP's and open EC's one EFRA referee will suffice (see approved list).
-A second referee, known by name and approved by the national federation but not necessarily on the approved list may be accepted.
-The hosting club must provide a suitable qualified substitute to assist and stand in.
-EFRA does not pay any referee expenses for GP's or sanctioned International races.

-7.1.4.
 EFRA referees are appointed by EFRA for a period of two (2) years after being proposed by their National Federation.
 The EFRA Referee form must be used and the registration year will be indicated on the Referee list, chapter 1.